 Medical expenses tax credit

-If you move within Canada, your moving expenses might be an allowable tax-deductible.
-You must be employed, and your new location must be at least 40 kilometers closer to your place of work.
+If you move within Canada, your moving expenses might be an allowable tax deductible.
+You must be employed, and your new location must be at least 40 kilometres closer to your place of work.
 Starting a business would qualify, as would moving away from home to take your first job.
 If the deductions are greater than earned income, they can be carried forward for one year to realize the full tax benefit.

-Expenses that can be claimed include hiring movers or renting a van to move by yourself, breaking a lease, furniture storage, meals and lodging for you and your family while traveling and legal fees and real estate commissions if you have to sell your home.
+Expenses that can be claimed include hiring movers or renting a van to move, breaking a lease, furniture storage, meals and lodging for you and your family while traveling, and legal fees and real estate commissions if you have to sell your home.

 If you are using your house as part of your business — a home office for example — you can claim a deduction for that part of the home that is used to conduct business activities.
 If you are a homeowner you can claim a portion of your mortgage interest, property taxes, and capital cost allowance.
-If you are a renter you can claim a portion of your monthly rent.
-You can include in your deduction a share of the utilities, insurance, or home maintenance allotted to the area of the house set aside for business use.
+You can claim a portion of your monthly rent if you are a renter.
+You can include in your deduction a share of the utilities, insurance or home maintenance allotted to the area of the house set aside for business use.
 For each of these expenses, you can claim a percentage equal to the percentage of your home that is reserved for business.

 If you rent a property you own or that you have use of, use the T776 tax form to report the rental income and claim allowable expenses such as advertising, insurance, and interest on the money you borrow to buy or improve the property.